appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/reference/git-settings.md

 This section allows you to modify the name and email associated with the author.
 You can choose to either use the default settings or disable the **Use Default Configuration** button and add a new name and email.

+* **Name**: You can update the Git author's name, which changes how your identity is displayed in the commit history.
+* **Email**: Similarly, you can specify a new email address.
+This change affects how your contributions are linked and identified across the repository's history.

 </dd>

 #### Danger zone